-Externsteine, translated variously as “stones of the Egge” or, less convincingly, the “Star Stones", is a series of pillar-like rock formations that jut up from the surrounding German forest.
-No mere geological curiousity, Externsteine is also reputed to be an ancient and sacred palaeolithic worshiping ground, an astronomical calendar, and the location of a sacred pagan pillar known as an “Irminsul".
+Externsteine, translated variously as “stones of the Egge” or, less convincingly, the “Star Stones,” is a series of pillar-like rock formations that jut up from the surrounding Teutoburg forest.
+No mere geological curiosity, Externsteine is also reputed to be an ancient and sacred palaeolithic worshiping ground, an astronomical calendar, and the location of a sacred pagan pillar known as an “Irminsul.”
 Externsteine is a current mecca for Neo-pagans, Neo-Nazis and neo-pagan-Nazis.

 The lack of evidence as to the ancient importance of the Externsteine rocks didn’t stop Heinrich Himmler from declaring otherwise.
-Himmler was the head of the Nazi’s occult division “Ahnenerbe", a Nazi think tank that promoted itself as a “study society for Intellectual Ancient History.”
-In reality it was a psuedo-scientific organization devoted to finding, or fabricating, a glorious Germanic past.
-One of the sites the society identified as an important location of ancient Teutonic activitwas Externsteine and the “Externsteine Foundation” was set up to “investigate.”
+Himmler was the head of the Nazi’s occult division “Ahnenerbe,” a Nazi think tank that promoted itself as a “study society for Intellectual Ancient History.”
+In reality, it was a pseudo-scientific organization devoted to finding, or fabricating, a glorious Germanic past.
+One of the sites the society identified as an important location of ancient Teutonic activity was Externsteine and the “Externsteine Foundation” was set up to “investigate.”

-Today the site remains in much the same historical chaos, with devotees of both Neo-Paganism and Neo-Nazism making pilgrimage to the site.
+Today, the site remains in much the same historical chaos, with devotees of both Neo-Paganism and Neo-Nazism making pilgrimages to the site.
 Of course, other folks visit as well, and the site is fascinating even without the fictive history and cultural importance imputed to it.
-Made of five limestone pillars, the tallest over 100 feet tall, the site does indeed contain a number of astronomical elements (when they were created is still unclear) including a 20 inch window that aligns with the sun on the summer solstice.
-In addition the stairs and relief carvings made by the monks add a real sense of meaning and awe to the place that have nothing to do with the crazed dreams of Nazi occultists.
+Made of five limestone pillars, the tallest over 100 feet tall, the site does indeed contain a number of astronomical elements (when they were created is still unclear) including a 20-inch window that aligns with the sun on the summer solstice.
+In addition, the stairs and relief carvings made by the monks add a real sense of meaning and awe to the place that has nothing to do with the crazed dreams of Nazi occultists.